The Black Vault: The Black Vault

-The Washington Post identified the Black Vault as a "massive civilian repository of government documents" in 2019.
-Over 5,000 FOIA requests have been filed under the Black Vault project.
-The Black Vault's scope of coverage extends from Central Intelligence Agency (CIA) programs like MKUltra, the 2012 Benghazi attack in Libya to UFOs.
-All Federal government of the United States content on the site was obtained via the Freedom of Information Act (FOIA).
-The Columbia Journalism Review in 2020 noted that the site had been in operation for twenty-four years under Greenewald's control.
-The site's original name was "John's World".
-The site became the "Black Vault" one year later.
+Greenewald created the Black Vault in 1996 when he was fifteen years old.
+The site's original name was "John's World", and it became the "Black Vault" about a year later.
+The Black Vault's scope of coverage includes Central Intelligence Agency (CIA) programs like MKUltra, the 2012 Benghazi attack in Libya, and UFOs.
+In 2020, the Columbia Journalism Review reported that all Federal government of the United States documents in the archive had been obtained through FOIA requests.
+The Washington Post described the project as a "massive civilian repository of government documents" in 2019.
 The Independent described The Black Vault as "a US government transparency site."

-Due to technical limitations early in the project related to web hosting and the internet, Greenewald was forced to hand-type retrieved declassified documents into early versions of the Black Vault's web pages, rather than digitally scanning and uploading them.
+Early in the project, limited web hosting storage meant that Greenewald typed declassified documents into the site's web pages instead of uploading scanned copies.
 Over time, the Black Vault developed a system of documenting coding schemes and databases to track and facilitate the growing collections of documents.
 An anonymous user was reported to have purchased Greenewald a $400 digital scanner to speed his work.
-In 2015, ABC News said that the Black Vault reported hosting 1,322,017 declassified government documents since the 1996 launch of the site.
-By 2020, Columbia Journalism Review reported the Black Vault archives contained over two million files.
+By 2015, Greenewald had filed over 5,000 FOIA requests for the Black Vault.
+In the same year, ABC News said that the Black Vault reported hosting 1,322,017 declassified government documents since the 1996 launch of the site.
+In 2020, Columbia Journalism Review reported the Black Vault archives contained over two million files.
 Greenewald told Vice that the Black Vault's visits increased after his release of the Project Blue Book materials from approximately 5,000 per day in 2015 to "hundreds of thousands".
 By 2018, the site was reportedly receiving 14,000 to 18,000 visitors per day.
-By 2020, the Columbia Journalism Review reported that the Black Vault drew 300,000 unique monthly visitors who download 10 terabytes of declassified government documents per month.
+The Columbia Journalism Review reported that the Black Vault drew 300,000 unique monthly visitors as of 2020, who download 10 terabytes of declassified government documents per month.